bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 ## Context

-To convert the OpenFeature context to a Bucket appropriate context pass a translation function along to the `BucketBrowserProvider` constructor like so:
+To convert the OpenFeature context to a Reflag appropriate context pass a translation function along to the `BucketBrowserProvider` constructor like so: